Just Drop the Blanket: The Moment You Never Noticed in A Charlie Brown Christmas

 In that climactic scene when Linus shares "what Christmas is all about," he drops his security blanket, and I am now convinced that this is intentional.
 Most telling is the specific moment he drops it: when he utters the words, "fear not" (at :39 seconds).

 Looking at it now, it is pretty clear what Charles Schultz was saying, and it's so simple it's brilliant.

 The birth of Jesus separates us from our fears.

 The birth of Jesus frees us from the habits we are unable (or unwilling) to break ourselves.

 The birth of Jesus allows us to simply drop the false security we have been grasping so tightly, and learn to trust and cling to Him instead.

 Photo courtesy: CBS

-The world of 2015 can be a scary place, and most of us find ourselves grasping to something temporal for security, whatever that thing may be.
-Essentially, 2015 is a world in which it is very difficult for us to "fear not."
+This world can be a scary place, and most of us find ourselves grasping to something temporal for security, whatever that thing may be.
+Essentially, ours is a world in which it is very difficult for us to "fear not."